sonia-auv/ai-framework/README.md

  - `--augment` **optionnal**, if used, an augmentation is done on the training data, if not no augmentation (default: False),
  - `--resume` **optionnal**, use this if you are continuing a previous training (put only *--resume*).

-There is more parameters in the configuration files:
+There is more parameters in our configuration files, you can modify the following files :
  - `config/training_parameters.yaml`
  ```yaml
  # Ultralytics YOLO 🚀, AGPL-3.0 license.